Kilburn White Horse

 The Kilburn 'White Horse' -- This figure was cut in 1857 on the initiative of Thomas Taylor, a native of Kilburn.
 In 1925 a restoration fund was subscribed by the readers of the Yorkshire Evening Post and the residue of £100 was invested to provide for the triennial grooming of the figure.

 Morris Marples in his 1949 book also gives Thomas Taylor the credit for being the prime mover: a native of Kilburn, he was a buyer for a London provision merchant.
 He seems to have attended celebrations at the Uffington White Horse in 1857, and he was inspired to give his home village a similar example.
 Thirty-three men were involved in cutting it, and 6 tons (6.1 metric tonnes) of lime were used to whiten the exposed rock.

 Nowadays a car park is provided below the white horse and there is a footpath ascending past it and crossing immediately above it.
+The Cleveland Way long distance footpath reaches the horse from above.
 The image itself is now formed of off-white limestone chips, but the steep gradient of the hillside, especially at the horse's breast and forelegs, have led to slumping and retention boards have been fixed to restrain this.